codenothing/Nlint/README.md

 1. Download and extract Nodelint into a path of your choice

-2. Add the alias to your bashrc file: alias jslint='node /path/to/Nodelint/index.js --Nodelint-cli -vp "$@"'
+2. Add the alias to your bashrc file: alias jslint='node /path/to/Nodelint/cli.js -vp "$@"'

 3. Source your bashrc file, and your good to go.